 What can cause bacteria to get out of balance?
 Lots of things.
 Among them are antibiotics, douching, tight pants, vaginal products (sprays, lubricants, birth control devices), and pregnancy.

 One sign that things are out of balance is discharge.
-Vaginal discharge isn’t always a problem—a healthy vagina does makes a discharge—slippery and clear or whitish when moist, may turn yellowish when dried, and has little odor.
-This healthy discharge may also be thicker during some parts of the month.
+Vaginal discharge isn’t always a problem.
+A healthy vagina does makes a discharge—slippery and clear or whitish when moist, may turn yellowish when dried, and has little odor.
+This healthy discharge may also be thicker during some times of the month.
 Unhealthy discharge is different.
 It often has an odd color (yellow, greenish, gray or thick white) and may also have strong, unpleasant odor.

 Discharge isn’t the only sign to watch out for, though.
 Swelling, itching or burning in and around the vagina can also signal a problem.
 These symptoms are referred to as vaginitis, a broad term to describe different types of vaginal infections.
 Vaginitis is very common, and most women will have vaginitis at some point in their lives—possibly several times.

 While vaginitis can be caused by a sexually transmitted infection, like trichomoniasis, it is more often the result of an imbalance of bacteria.
 Two of the more common types of vaginitis are yeast infections and bacterial vaginosis (BV).